epfl-ada/ada-2023-project-dataexplorers/README.md

 * Have movies become better over time?
 * Which features influence the success of a movie?
-    * Considering: movie duration, language, geographical location of the setting, budget, genre, ethnic inclusivity, fame of actors, fame of directors, movie plot sentiment analysis, and movie sequels.
+    * Considering: movie duration, language, geographical location of the setting, budget, genre, ethnic inclusivity, fame of actors, fame of producers, movie plot sentiment analysis, and movie sequels.

 # Proposed additional datasets: